splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config-logs.rst

 The following are known limitations of native OpenTelemetry logs collection:

-* The ``service.name`` attribute is not automatically constructed in an Istio environment, which means that correlation between logs and traces does not work in Splunk Observability Cloud.
-Use Fluentd for logs collection if you deploy the Helm chart with ``autodetect.istio=true``.
+* With previous versions of the Splunk OpenTelemetry Collector, the ``service.name`` attribute was not automatically constructed in an Istio environment, which meant that correlation between logs and traces did not work in Splunk Observability Cloud.
+This was resolved with v0.80.0 of the Splunk OpenTelemetry collector <https://github.com/signalfx/splunk-otel-collector-chart/releases/tag/splunk-otel-collector-0.80.0>.
+If upgrading the collector to v0.80.0 or above is not possible, use Fluentd for logs collection if you deploy the Helm chart with ``autodetect.istio=true``.
 * Journald logs cannot be natively collected by the Collector at this time.
 * Logs collection is not supported in GKE Autopilot at this time.
 * See also :ref:`other rules and limitations for metrics and dimensions <metric-dimension-names>`.
 For instance, you can have up to 36 dimensions per MTS, otherwise the data point is dropped.